bpaskin/JavaExamples/README.md

 # MicroProfileExample
 Using MicroProfile 1.3 and the features Config, Fault Tolerance, Health Check, Metrics, Rest Client, and OpenAPI.
 Just a small sample of how to use these features together.

+# TwoFactorOneTimePassword
+Two Factor One Time Password with Google Authenticator for Liberty and tWAS.
+This is a LoginModule and sample application that secures an applications using Google Authenticator.
+Sample setup with server.xml.
+Requires a database to store the Google Authenticator codes.